-Word comes from Puck News’ ‘What I’m Hearing’ newsletter (opens in new tab) which dives into cultural shifts occurring inside Netflix, from departmental downsizing to the imminent adoption of an ad-supported tier — an approach once seen as heresy for the company.
+Word comes from Puck News’ ‘What I’m Hearing’ newsletter which dives into cultural shifts occurring inside Netflix, from departmental downsizing, crackdown on account sharing with the new Profile Transfers feature to the imminent adoption of an ad-supported tier — an approach once seen as heresy for the company.

 “It’s not a model that makes a lot of sense,” Nathanson said of the binge-release model.
 Or, as Editor Matthew Belloni goes on to summarize: “Netflix customers may like the choice to watch all episodes at once for every show, but they’d also like the service to cost $1 a month and deliver butterscotch ice cream sundaes, and that’s not a viable long-term business.”

 But this has so far been a limited experiment because CEO Reed Hastings has “seemed unwilling to pivot off the binge model because he hasn’t needed or wanted to,” Belloni surmises.
 “Now, it appears, he does,” he concludes.

 Good for shareholders, but what about the viewers?

 The benefits to shareholders should be immediately obvious.